calblueprint/dccentralkitchen/docs/faq.md

 <br/>

 :::faq How are stores chosen for Healthy Corners?
-To qualify for Healthy Corners, a store must: serve a low-income population, be located in an area where food security needs are not being met by full-service grocery stores, and have owners that are committed to promoting healthy and affordable food in the community.
+To qualify for Healthy Corners, a store must:
+- serve a low-income population
+- be located in an area where food security needs are not being met by full-service grocery stores
+- have owners that are committed to promoting healthy and affordable food in the community
 :::

 :::faq I know a store that would make a great addition to Healthy Corners.
 How can I recommend them?